lvieirajr/mongorest/README.md

 # Usage

-To define the settings for your project you should set the environment variable `MONGOREST_SETTINGS_MODULE`:
+To define the settings for your project you should set the environment variable `MONGOREST_SETTINGS_MODULE` to the module where the settings are stored:

     from os import environ